Dear Ms. Camerota,

 But oh, the danger of misconceptions!!
 That’s why it’s so important that we don’t rely on what we think or feel is true, but what we KNOW is true.
 We find that truth in the Bible.

 Belinda is a gift to us–a beautiful, perfect life–-exactly who God wants her to be.
 Sunshine wherever she goes!

 Belinda has had such a happy life.
 She takes dance, she played basketball, she represented Massachusetts as a page for a national convention, she’s attended proms with her dad, she reads really well, loves music, and I’ve taught her to play piano.

 And because of the gift of Belinda, we have grown in so many ways.
-Her siblings, who love her so much and have played such a huge part in her upbringing, because of growing up with her, have such patient, merciful and sensitive hearts for people.
+Her siblings, who love her so much and have played such a huge part in her upbringing, have such patient, merciful and sensitive hearts for people.

 What a cheerful, loving, 19-year old young woman she is today and the apple of all of our eyes!!

 We are so glad God gave her to us!